ERS-HCL/weather-report/README.md

   }
   ```

-  weatherInfo data is output of type WeatherInfo interface
+  weatherdata is output of type WeatherInfo interface
   ## WeatherInfo

 ```typescript